Seven Summits Women Team, the first-ever female team in the world to climb the highest mountain in each continent.

 School visit, empowering exchange with local women, learning about environment comprise the core components of the mission.

-The team has visited over 200 schools in five continents, engaged in empowering exchanges with hundreds of women and been learning and sharing about the mountain environment.
+The team has visited over 200 schools across the world, engaged in empowering exchanges with hundreds of women and been learning and sharing about the mountain environment.
 (Read more Cause)

 The mission has been supported by various prestigious organizations including the Government of Nepal, Nepal Tourism Board, Nepal Mountaineering Association, United Nations World Food Programme, Trekking Agencies’ Association of Nepal, Turkish Airlines, Non-Resident Nepalis Association, Panchakanya Group, Golchha Organization, Association of Chartered Accountants of Nepal, Smart Paani, NEBICO, Fulkumari Mahato Memorial Trust, Cho-Oyu Treks, Mountain Delights Treks, ASMAN, Tewa, Folk Nepal, President Travels, Crossing Land Education Trust, Veg Climate Alliance, Outdoor Education Group, Nepalis Association of North California and more.
 Seven Summits Women Team is partner with Rocky Mountains Friends of Nepal, a US based 501(c)3.